The Query Complexity of Correlated Equilibria: Randomized Algorithms for Exact Correlated Equilibria

-This section proves the lower bound for randomized algorithms.
-Recall that randomized algorithms can in fact compute an {\em approximate} CE with polynomially many queries (using regret matching).
-This section proves that they cannot compute an {\em exact} CE.
+This section provides the lower bound for randomized algorithms.
+Recall that randomized algorithms can in fact compute an \emph{approximate} CE with polynomially many queries (using regret-based procedures).
+This section proves that they cannot compute an \emph{exact} CE.

 First let us formally define a randomized algorithm.
-A {\em randomized algorithm} is just a probability distribution over deterministic algorithms.
-For every input, this random choice of the algorithm results in the output being a random variable.
-We will say that a randomized algorithm solves a search problem (like our problem of finding an equilibrium) if for every input, the probability that the output is a correct solution is at least $1/2$.
-The {\em cost} of a randomized algorithm on a given input is the expected cost made over the random choice of the algorithm, and the cost of a randomized algorithm is its cost for the worst case input.
-So our theorem for this section is.
+A \emph{randomized algorithm} is just a probability distribution over deterministic algorithms. \footnote{ Which is the same as a \textquotedblleft behavioral" algorithm that makes randomizations all along (cf. Kuhn's mixed vs. behavioral strategies in games of perfect recall---which our algorithms clearly have, as we impose no restrictions such as finite automata).} For every input, this random choice of the algorithm results in the output being a random variable.
+We say that a randomized algorithm solves a search problem (like our problem of finding an equilibrium) if for every input, the probability that the output is a correct solution is at least\footnote{ With the complementary probability the output may be incorrect (and so this is not a \textquotedblleft zero-error" algorithm).} $1/2$.
+The \emph{cost} of a randomized algorithm on a given input is the expected cost made over the random choice of the algorithm, and the cost of a randomized algorithm is its cost for the worst-case input.
+So our theorem for this section is: